chrishobcroft/bondedstake/README.md

 Alice has TokenA.

-Bob has LPT bonded to a node in Livepeer's network.
+Bob has LPT, bonded to a node in Livepeer's network.
 Bob also has TokenB.

 TokenA and TokenB can be identical.